ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Rust is the most admired programming language in the [Stack overflow developer survey 2024](https://survey.stackoverflow.co/2024/technology#2-programming-scripting-and-markup-languages), and i was curious to find out why.
 After this project, I can confirm that Rust is a brilliant language, but the leading curve is quiet steep.

-The error handling, increddibly smart compiler, functional approach and rich ecosystem enable a smooth developing expirience.
+The error handling, incredibly smart compiler, functional approach and rich ecosystem enable a smooth developing experience.
 That being said, the very strict compiler makes it hard to get stuff done quickly, however the resulting code is a lot more robust.

 Here is the module structure of my crate[^5]: